danielna/danielna.github.com/_posts/2020-10-12-choosing-the-management-track.md

 [As a staff engineer](https://staffeng.com/stories/dan-na) I became comfortable with scoping and executing wide-reaching technical problems.
 I still love participating in those sessions.
-But there's a level of abstraction upstream of that scoping meeting that I think is more critical for oganizations to get correct: "given the current context of our business / staffing / priorities, should we even build this thing?
+But there's a level of abstraction upstream of that scoping meeting that I think is more critical for organizations to get correct: "given the current context of our business / staffing / priorities, should we even build this thing?
 And if the answer is no and it still needs to be built eventually, how do we get there?"
 I'm now more interested in that discussion than the scoping discussion.